anondo1969/deep-speech-vis/README.md

         gunzip -c exp/tri2b_ali_si284/ali.$i.gz
         | ali-to-pdf exp/tri2b_ali_si284/final.mdl ark:- ark,t:-
         | gzip >  exp/tri2b_ali_si284/pdf.$i.gz
-        # please keep all the pdf file in the same 'alignment directory'.
+        # please keep all the pdf files in the same 'alignment directory'.

 	c.
 Take the 'graph_xyz' directory (for example 'graph_nosp_tgpr' from 'tri2b' directory) and rename it to only 'graph' and copy it inside of the 'alignment directory' (for example 'tri2b_ali_si284')